fredzzhang/upt/README.md

 ## Prerequisites

 1. Download the repository with `git clone https://github.com/fredzzhang/spatio-attentive-graphs`
-2. Install the lightweight deep learning library [Pocket](https://github.com/fredzzhang/pocket)
+2. Install the lightweight deep learning library [Pocket](https://github.com/fredzzhang/pocket) (use release v0.3 with PyTorch 1.1.0)
 3. Make sure the environment you created for Pocket is activated.
 You are good to go!

 ## Data Utilities